Language Tutorial Leaders:

 At the time of applying, students should submit a course schedule which clearly outlines the times when have their own classes or other time commitments and are therefore unavailable for tutorial work.
 They may also wish to submit a letter outlining any particular day or time preferences they may have, as well as the number of tutorials which they would like to teach.
 Although the selection committee may not be able to always accommodate such preferences, it will do so whenever possible.

-All inquiries related to details on the type of work involved can be directed to the student’s German instructor or can be directed to:
+All inquiries related to details on the type of work involved should be directed to: